 With a clear vision, Alena is on the path to knock down doors for other brown STEM girls, just like her.

 Jennings Aske Senior Vice President & Chief Information Security Officer, NewYork-Presbyterian Hospital

 Jennings R. Aske is Senior Vice President, Chief Information Security Officer for NewYork-Presbyterian.
 In this role, he is responsible for leading the hospital’s information security and business continuity programs, as well leading the Medical Staff Office.
 Mr. Aske joined NewYork-Presbyterian in 2015.
 Previously, he served as Vice President of Information Security and Chief Information Security Officer of Nuance Communications.
 Prior to working at Nuance, he served in Chief Information Security Officer roles at Partners HealthCare, UMass Memorial Medical Center, and the Commonwealth of Massachusetts’ Executive Office of Health and Human Services.
 Mr. Aske received his Bachelor’s and Master’s from the State University of New York, and his law degree from Boston University School of Law.
 He was also an editor of the American Journal of Law & Medicine.

-Aeva is a lifelong student of the Buddha Dharma and a frequent keynote speaker at open source conferences around the world.
+Aeva is a lifelong student of the Buddha Dharma, an incurably queer geek, and a frequent keynote speaker at conferences around the world.
 They are also an aspiring, yet time-starved, writer whose recent works include contributing to “Transending: An Anthology Of Trans Buddhist Voices” (2019), and being the technical editor for “Trust In Computer Systems And The Cloud” (2021).

 Eric joined Google in 2011 and leads the company’s compute infrastructure design, including Google Cloud Platform, Kubernetes and Anthos.
 A recent focus is security for open-source software, including supply chain risks and helping start the OpenSSF.